 Law, Ethics and Society Minor

-The Law Ethics and Society Minor is a multi-disciplinary liberal arts minor that emphasizes the relationship between legal, social and ethical issues.
-The purpose of the minor is to enable students to develop an understanding of social and ethical issues that relate to the law.
-Students will examine the role of the legal system and specific legal issues from the perspective of the humanities and the social sciences.
+Students in the minor will examine the role of the legal system and specific legal issues from the perspective of the humanities and the social sciences.

-This minor is intended for students who plan on attending law school, students who are interested in pursuing other law-related careers, and students who are simply interested in learning more about the role of law in our society.
-In order to ensure that this minor provides students with a good preparation for law school, it has been developed in accordance with the American Bar Association’s Statement on Pre-Law Preparation.1
+This minor is intended for students who plan on attending law school, are interested in pursuing other law-related careers or are simply interested in learning more about the role of law in our society.
+The program was developed in accordance with the American Bar Association’s Statement on Pre-Law Preparation.

 The minor requires the completion of a minimum of 18 credits, with a minimum of five courses chosen from the list below and distributed so that no more than two elective courses can be taken from the same department.